 Through the study of integrated topics, students develop skills in various approaches to, and methods of, investigating and analysing contemporary social issues.
-They become familiar with the limits and potential of these approaches and methods, and with the ethical issues associated with them
+They become familiar with the limits and potential of these approaches and methods, and with the ethical issues associated with them.
+The topics: Sacred Texts: Healing and Hope: Wise Women Called Mary; Identity, Relationships and Stereotypes.

-The twelve principles propose ways by which we can live responsibly, reappraise our values, and develop a world consciousness.
+Crossways Wisdom (skills and dispositions) and Knowledge (enduring understandings) Strands propose ways by which we can live responsibly, reappraise our values, and develop a world consciousness influenced by Jesus' life and the Loreto charism.